 Landing the role of Ezra Fitz on Pretty Little Liars soon after graduating from Carnegie Mellon University’s School of Drama, Harding quickly acclimated to life in Los Angeles, settling into a centrally located apartment.
-But, longing for a life similar to his upbringing in Virginia, he soon began to shop around for real estate.
+But longing for a life similar to his upbringing in Virginia, he soon began to shop around for real estate.
 “I wanted to live in an area that was tucked away,” he says.
 “I didn’t want to hear any cars.
 I wanted to see birds and trees, so the canyon made the most sense.”
-The couple has been living in the home for about two and a half years.

 The blue-hued bookcase was added to the living room, giving the space a defining architectural moment.
 “There’s something very secretive about a door nestled into a bookshelf,” says Harding.
 The woodblock pointillist paintings were done by Hart, a multi-faceted artist who also attended Carnegie Mellon.